 Nobuhiko Daito is a Research Affiliate in the Center.
 Nobuhiko Daito completed his P.h.D in Public Policy under the direction of Dr. Jonathan Gifford at the George Mason University Schar School of Policy and Government.
 His research interests include infrastructure financing, transportation policy, public finance, public-private partnerships, spatial analysis, and non-motorized transportation modes.
 His research focus under the supervision of Professor Jonathan Gifford is institutional factors and performance of public-private partnership policy and projects.
 He holds a Master of Urban and Regional Planning degree from the University of California, Irvine.

 Lisardo Bolaños is a Graduate Research Associate in the Center.
-He is a doctoral student at the George Mason University Schar School of Policy and Government.
+He is a doctoral candidate at the George Mason University Schar School of Policy and Government.
 His research interests include industrial policy, labor policies, and transaction cost economics.
 He was a Fulbright scholar from 2009-2011.
 He holds a B.A. in Economics from the Universidad Francisco Marroquín, Guatemala.
 He holds a Master in Public Policy degree from the University of Maryland.

 Morghan Transue is currently serving as the Center’s academic writer and editor.
 As a former doctoral student at the George Mason University Schar School of Policy and Government, her research interests included technology diffusion, energy policy diffusion, and infrastructure resilience, with particular focus on the US electricity system.
 She received her B.S. in Biological and Environmental Engineering from Cornell University and her Masters of Public Policy from the Bloustein School of Planning and Public Policy at Rutgers University.